STKR2/My/README.md

 cp example.env .env # use vim to edit ENVs vim .env # fill up the ENVs (Steps: press i to enter in insert mode then edit the file.
 Press Esc to exit the editing mode then type :wq! and press Enter key to save the file). python3 main.py # run the bot.

+# continue the host with screen or anything else, thanks for reading.
 ```

 # Credits 💖